Timeline

 Centretown Citizens Ottawa Corporation (CCOC) is one of the largest private non-profit housing providers in Canada and recognized as a leader in the development and management of affordable housing.

 Corix and CCOC’s missions align with the betterment of communities.
-The Beaver Barracks Redevelopment project’s focus on social and environmental sustainability extended to the energy system design, reflecting a commitment to community well-being.
+The Beaver Barracks redevelopment reflects this commitment, with its focus on social and environmental sustainability extending to the energy system design and underscoring the advancement of community well-being.

 The Opportunity

-The Beaver Barracks Redevelopment project provided the opportunity to incorporate a low-carbon energy solution for low and moderate-income people.
-This initiative presented the chance to showcase how high-performance buildings can meet internationally recognized building environmental sustainability standards while remaining accessible and affordable.
+The project provided the opportunity to integrate a low-carbon energy solution for low- and moderate-income residents.
+It also demonstrates how high-performance buildings can meet internationally recognized building environmental sustainability standards while remaining accessible and affordable.

 The Solution

-GeoExhange technology leverages the earth’s natural, renewable thermal energy.
+Geoexchange technology leverages the earth’s natural, renewable thermal energy.
 By acting as a heat sink, it provides heating in the winter and cooling in the summer.
-This innovative approach uses the underground geothermal field beneath the Beaver Barracks development, comprising 60 boreholes drilled vertically at depths of 450 feet each, totalling 27,000 feet.
+This innovative approach uses the underground geothermal field beneath the development, comprising 60 boreholes drilled vertically at depths of 450 feet each, totalling 27,000 feet.

 The Energy System